-It started with hitchhiking in Malawi.
+It started with hitchhiking in Malawi

 Five Years Later, ZOLA Electric Was Launched

-After working on the idea for a year at Oxford and raising the seed funding for the company, the founders moved to Tanzania in 2012, launching the company as Off Grid Electric.
-The idea was not to build technology first, but instead to first understand what customers needed and what they were able to pay for.
-From those insights, technology could then be developed that exactly met the needs of the customers.
+The founders moved to Tanzania in 2012 after working on the idea for a year at Oxford and raising seed funding, They launched a company, then called Off Grid Electric.
+The idea was not to build technology first, but instead to first understand customers’ needs and what they could afford.
+From those insights, the team could then develop technology that exactly fit customer demand.